On the way to Phillip Island from Melbourne, the Australian Garden Cranbourne - part of the Royal Botanic Gardens in Melbourne - is a must see.

 The facilities offered at the Australian Garden Cranbourne are first class.

-For a small fee there is a garden explorer to take you around the garden where you can hop on/off as you please.
+For a small fee there is a garden explorer vehicle to take you around the garden where you can hop on/off as you please.
 It is also wheelchair friendly.

 There are also gardening experts who can answer questions and help with any queries regarding the gardens.